The 10 best word cloud generators

-Word clouds are a great way to visualize sentiment, get a handle on a big chunk of text, and turn an otherwise drab article into a work of art.
+Word clouds are a great way to visualize sentiment, creatively display live poll responses, and turn an otherwise monotonous presentation into an interactive work of art.

-A quick note on pricing: some entries on this list ask you to pay for special features, like high-quality image downloads of your word cloud.
-For the purpose of this comparison, I didn’t drop a penny on any of these word cloud generators.
-Everything discussed here comes at no additional cost to you.
+A quick note on pricing: some entries on this list ask you to pay for special features, like high-quality image downloads of your word cloud, moderation features, or personalization.

 To help figure out which is the best word cloud generator for your next project, here’s a summary of what each one offers.